Overview

 • Cause catastrophic derailments

-Emergency crews currently lack advanced warning of blocked crossings, but there is an answer – Predictive Mobility: Systems that provide advance notification for emergency response dispatchers and drivers to avoid blocked crossings saving time and lives!
+Emergency crews currently lack advanced warning of occupied crossings, but there is an answer – Predictive Mobility: Systems that provide advance notification for emergency response dispatchers and drivers to avoid occupied crossings saving time and lives!

 71% Of rail crossing deaths occur despite accepted safety measures*